cooljasonmelton/jason-chess/README.md

 <!--
     Summary: Chess game where if your name is Jason, you can't lose.

     To do:
     X - make and style board
     X - map pieces to board based on board array

     - chess functionality
     ---PAWN MOVES
     1 or 2 at start
     1 after
     1 diagnol capture
     en passant

     ----ROOK MOVES

     TURN
     -- beginning of turn:
     == check for check or checkmate
     == check for en passant
+    == check for castling
+    == promote pawn

     MOVE
     == click piece reveals possible moves
     == click legal square moves piece and ends turn

  -->